ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-gb.md

 - The `LoadBalancer` is usually billed by the number of exposed services, it can be expensive.

 > [!primary]
 > There is a limit of 16 active `LoadBalancer` per cluster.
-This limit can be exceptionally raised upon request though our support team
+This limit can be exceptionally raised upon request through our support team

 ### What about Ingress